-Summary: In FY 2023, the Town replaced the fleet of twenty-five golf carts with new 21 Yamaha gas powered carts and four Yamaha electric carts using a five year lease to purchase agreement at an annual cost of approximately \$25,000.
+Summary: In FY 2023, the Town replaced the fleet of twenty-five golf carts with 21 new Yamaha gas powered carts and four Yamaha electric carts using a five year lease to purchase agreement at an annual cost of approximately \$25,000.
+This is the third of five payments.

-Item #15 - Greens Equipment - Ventrac
+Item #15 - Greens Equipment - Ventrac \$10,918 Country Club